 Early on…

-The Dogo Argentino is a large dog that has a short white coat that does very little to hide the fact that these dogs are strong and muscular, very much like an American Staffordshire or Pit Bull Terrier.
+The Dogo Argentino is a large dog with a short white coat that does very little to hide the fact that these dogs are strong and muscular, like an American Staffordshire or Pit Bull Terrier.
+That said, unlike other dogs that may be similar in appearance to the Dogo Argentino, the Dogo Argentiono’s coat will only be white, with no different colors whatsoever.

-The actual size of your typical Dogo Argentino, the current breed standard is set as the following:
+As far as the actual size of your typical Dogo Argentino, the current breed standard is set as follows:

 - Male Dogo Argentinos weigh between 88 to 100 pounds and are 24 to 27 inches in height